Pope Miltiades: Lateran Council

 During Miltiades' tenure as pontiff, a schism over the election of Bishop Caecilianus split the Church of Carthage.
-The opposing parties were those of Caecilianus, who was supported by Rome, and of Donatus, mainly clergymen from North Africa who demanded that schismatics, and heretics, be re-baptised and re-ordained before taking office, the central issue dividing Donatists and Catholics.
+The opposing parties were those of Caecilianus, who was supported by Rome, and of Donatus, mainly clergymen from North Africa who demanded that schismatics and heretics be re-baptised and re-ordained before taking office, the central issue dividing Donatists and Catholics.
 The supporters of Donatus appealed to Constantine and requested that judges from Gaul be assigned to adjudicate.
-Constantine agreed and commissioned Miltiades together with three Gallic bishops to resolve the dispute, the first time an emperor had interfered in church affairs.
-Miltiades, unwilling to jeopardise his relationship with the Emperor, but also unwilling to preside over a council with an uncertain outcome, changed the proceedings into a regular church synod and appointed an additional 15 Italian bishops.
+Constantine agreed and commissioned Miltiades with three Gallic bishops to resolve the dispute, the first time an emperor interfered in church affairs.
+Miltiades, unwilling to jeopardise his relationship with the Emperor but also unwilling to preside over a council with an uncertain outcome, changed the proceedings into a regular church synod and appointed an additional 15 Italian bishops.

-The Lateran Council was held for three days from 2–4 October 313.
-The process was modeled on Roman civil proceedings, with Miltiades insisting on strict rules of evidence and argument.
-This frustrated the Donatists who left the council without presenting their case, which led Miltiades to rule in favour of Caecilianus by default.
+The Lateran Council was held three days from 2–4 October 313.
+The process was modelled on Roman civil proceedings, with Miltiades insisting on strict rules of evidence and argument.
+This frustrated the Donatists, who left the council without presenting their case, which led Miltiades to rule in favour of Caecilianus by default.
 The council thus ended after only three sessions.
 The pope retained Caecilianus as bishop of Carthage and condemned Donatus' teachings of rebaptism of bishops and priests.
 The adverse rulings failed to stop the continuing spread of Donatism across North Africa.

-The Donatists again appealed to the Emperor, who responded by convening the Council of Arles in 314 but it too ruled against the Donatists.
+The Donatists again appealed to the Emperor, who responded by convening the Council of Arles in 314, but it ruled against the Donatists too.
 By the time the council was convened, Miltiades had died on 10 or 11 January 314.
 He was succeeded by Sylvester I. He was buried in the Catacomb of Callixtus at the Appian Way and venerated as a saint.
 Licinius, who promulgated the Edict of Milan, violated the edict in 320 by persecuting Christians, sacking them from public offices, forbidding synods and condoning executions.
 A civil war broke out between him and Constantine, with Constantine eventually defeating him in 324.